-With regard to Numbers 22:28-30, Commentary Critical and Explanatory on the Whole Bible declares,
+In this regard, Commentary Critical and Explanatory on the Whole Bible declares,

 That this was a visionary scene is a notion which seems inadmissible, because of the improbability of a vision being described as an actual occurrence in the middle of a plain history.
 Besides, the opening of the [donkey’s] mouth must have been an external act, and that, with the manifest tenor of Peter’s language, strongly favors the literal view [2 Peter 2:15-16].